IntelSoftware/SYCL_101/04_SYCL_Conv_USM/02_vector_add.rst

 ..
 Introduction to codes:
 .. ----------------------

-Following, we dissect the conventional vector addition technique.
+In the following, we dissect the conventional vector addition technique.
 This approach typically requires explicit memory management, including allocating memory on the host and devices, copying data between them, and synchronizing the operations.